rootski-io/rootski/docs/source/rst/onboarding/index.rst

    software is built.

    Many of the contributors make sacrifices offering their time and mentorship working on this project.
 Please don't criticize our motives.
-We truly do want you do do what's best for you.
+We truly do want you to do what's best for you.
 This model for building a product was inspired by this `podcast interview with the creator of the Python discord channel
    <https://talkpython.fm/episodes/show/305/python-community-at-python-discord>`_.